 - the type of intervention and the type of endometriosis

 - complications ?

 - video or at least photo-documentation ?

-thus without a diagnosis
+Medical treatment was started without a laparoscopy, thus without a diagnosis

 - this can be given for a short period to evaluate the effect on pain